 If adopted into EU regulations, the new restrictions would slightly differ from the UK’s approach.

-Do you have any questions on compliance of cosmetics in the EU, UK, or US?
+Do you have any questions on compliance of cosmetics in the EU, UK, US, or Canada?
 Contact us here and write an email to COSlaw@obelis.net.

 References